fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2024_0720_3.svg" width="11"/><img src="References/spacer.svg" width="1" /><img align="top" src="References/corner 3 1 end obstacle.svg" width="5" />

 The area is 1B.
 If we enter now, we have to reserve the first corner black for later, so we exit at the second black for the first time.
+There have been found a case where the end obstacle can be in across position as well.

 <!---->